Z-100/overcomplicating/README.md

 # Overcomplicating

-Simple tasks in Java, just solved unnecessary complicated
+Simple tasks in Java, just solved unnecessary complicated (and with bad code)